 2015 was a good year for the US economy, and it looks like this upward trend is likely to continue throughout 2016.
 The International Monetary Fund has reported a projected gross domestic product growth of 2.8 percent (up from 2.6 percent in 2015), leading statisticians to predict that America will continue to outperform other leading First World nations in the fiscal year to come.
 Here are five indicators that 2016 will be at least as good as 2015 from a financial perspective – and maybe even better.

-- Interest rates are up.
 On December 16, 2015, the Federal Reserve raised its key interest rate for the first time in nearly a decade.
-While the rate hike was relatively minor (from a range of 0 percent to 0.25 percent to a range of 0.25 percent to 0.5 percent), it was a sign of how much the economy has recovered since the Great Recession of 2008 – and a real indication that low unemployment and stable inflation are once again within reach.
+While the rate hike was relatively minor (from a range of 0 percent to 0.25 percent to a range of 0.25 percent to 0.5 percent), it was a sign of how much the economy has recovered from the Great Recession of 2008 – and a real indication that low unemployment and stable inflation are once again within reach.

 American Debt Is Shrinking

 According to Nasdaq, the percentage of Americans with revolving credit card debt has been steadily shrinking – from 44 percent in 2009 to 34 percent in 2014.
 Less debt per household enables the average consumer to bridge a cash crunch when necessary.
 On a similar note, FICO reported in August 2015 that US consumer credit scores are inching upward, with the national average at an all-time high of 695.
 Lower debt and higher credit scores both point to fiscal responsibility on a consumer level, which bodes well for the US economy in 2016.